Link copied!

 Tubwayhun l'makikhe d'hinnon nertun ar'ah

-Blessed are those who soften what is too rigid within them, for they will inherit the earth.
+Flourishing are those who are softening, for they will inherit the earth.

 Tubwayhun layleyn d'khaphneyn wa tzheyn l'khenuta